Watercolor Artist Must Haves

-This post included affiliate links to products that I personally own, use & love.
+This post includes affiliate links to products that I personally own, use & love.
 Products with a link will direct you to where I purchased them.
 Many of these supplies can be found in your local art supplies stores.
-I only reccomend things that I love & think you will too.
+I only recommend things that I love & think you will too.

 MUST HAVE BRUSHES: